Immunisation for babies and children

 The flu vaccine is highly recommended but is not linked to any payments or benefits.

 Flu vaccine is available for purchase at our immunisation sessions for those who are not eligible for free flu vaccine.
-The vaccine is $25 per dose and can be paid in cash (only) at the session or in advance electronically or in cash at one of our customer service centres and bringing the receipt to the session.
+The vaccine is $25 per dose.
+Eftpos is available at sessions and is our preferred method of payment.

 Children aged under 9 having the vaccine for the first time require 2 doses at least 4 weeks apart.
 All other age groups require a single dose only.
 Please contact us for further information.